modcommunity/how-to-compile-sourcemod-plugins/README.md

 After extracting the SourceMod files, go to the `addons/sourcemod/scripting` directory on Linux (or `addons\sourcemod\scripting` folder on Windows).

-## Building SourceMod Plugins
+## Compiling SourceMod Plugins
-Building SourceMod plugins is usually quite easy, especially on Windows.
+Compiling SourceMod plugins is usually quite easy, especially on Windows.

 ### Windows
 #### Windows File Explorer
 If you want to quickly compile plugins, you can drag and drop the plugin's source code file into the `compile.exe` executable located in the `scripting` folder.
 A Command Prompt window will open and you'll see the output of the build.
 If the build was successful, you'll see the built plugins inside of the `compiled` folder.
 Built SourceMod plugins typically have the `smx` file extension.